March 27, 2019

 Putting it to Work for You

 As you become more proficient with these right-hand techniques, you will find that they add an entirely new slate of creative options to your solo style.
 Once the shape of your scale positions no longer limits the rhythm of your phrases, your solos will become punchier and more authoritative.
 As you master rhythmic alternate picking and hybrid picking, your solos will become more exciting than ever before.
 Which of these techniques have you learned?
 What other kinds of rhythmic picking can you think of?
-Let us know in the comments below.July 01, 2024
+Let us know in the comments below.October 25, 2024

 June 28, 2024